tstana/cubes-fw/README.md

     readouts "make sense".

 **IMPORTANT:**
-- Revert the project file back to its original contents, to ensure you are not unnecessarily programming to NVM:
+- Revert the `.cproject` file back to its original contents, to ensure you are not unnecessarily programming to NVM next time:

-  `git restore .project`
+  `git restore .cproject`